davidlacho/German-English-Translator/README.md

-# German-English Translator with OpenAI Integration
+# German-English Translator & Flashcards with OpenAI Integration

-This code allows you to input German words or sentences and get their English translations using OpenAI's GPT-3.5 Turbo model.
+This tool allows you to input German words or sentences and get their English translations using OpenAI's GPT-3.5 Turbo model.
+Additionally, you can use the flashcards functionality to test your knowledge.
 The translated entries are saved to separate markdown files based on whether they're individual words or sentences.

 ## 🚀 Features:

-- 📝 Translation of individual German words with grammatical categories and gender.
+- 📝 **Translation of individual German words** with grammatical categories and gender.
-- 📜 Translation of German sentences.
+- 📜 **Translation of German sentences**.
-- 💾 Saving translations to markdown files.
+- 💾 **Saving translations to markdown files**.
-- ⚙️ Overwriting existing entries if desired.
+- ⚙️ **Overwriting existing entries** if desired.
+- 🃏 **Interactive flashcards** to test your knowledge.

 ## 🔧 Pre-requisites: